hafmed/basic_numerical_methods/README.md

 -Compute roots of nonlinear equations ;

--Solving systems of linear equations ;
+-Solving systems of linear and nonlinear equations ;

 -Polynomial approximation calculator ;